MohannadKarim06/FAQ-chatbot/README.md

 3. **Ask a question** in the chat box
 4. The system:
    - Finds the most semantically similar FAQ
-   - Sends it (and your question) to the LLM via Hugging Face API
+   - Sends it (and your question) to the LLM via Together API
    - Translates (if needed) and displays the answer

 ---